 Biomedical Instrumentation and Measurement Laboratory (BIML)

-Examples of courses taught in this lab:
+Examples of courses hosted within this facility include:

 - BIME-181 Intro to Biomedical Engineering